mannmi/StockPriceVisualizer/docs/README.md

 - [x] Switch the graph rendering for the table; it's kind of bad.
 (Qt web seems to be broken on my system, so I can't test it.
 It now opens a browser tab instead.).
 Fixed all credits go to => [link](https://stackoverflow.com/questions/39184615/qwebengineview-cannot-load-large-svg-html-using-sethtml)
 - [x] Fix filter rules
-- [ ] There is currently no protection against race conditions (The watch list load has to be manually triggered).
+- [x] There is currently no protection against race conditions (The watch list load has to be manually triggered).
 - [x] TODO Split the Requirements.txt into separate files (This will make the installation of the ui Simpler as it does not need mysql handeler)
 - [x] TODO fix the Historical Data storage, Bug with storing older Data.
 Data only store for the last x Month but more data is fetched. => Please do not check the Fix
 - [x] Add Doxygen Documentation.
 (Add issue if you find missing/faulty docstring)

-## Work on in Future patch
+## Work on in Future patch (To Discus)
 - [ ] add Multi threading (ui)
 - [ ] add Date picker for filter
 - [ ] add drop Down for filter (currently text based except for Watching)
+- [ ] switch to html render on webserv side for the ticket list ?

 ---